AlcoholEdu for College: 2020 COURSE OPENS ON JULY 13!

 The first part of AlcoholEdu (Part I) takes roughly 2 hours to complete and can be completed in multiple sittings.
 Part I of SAPU takes approximately 30 minutes.
 Students can log in and out of both programs.
 Part I of each course ends with an exam and survey (for those over age 18).
 Students must earn a minimum score of 75% or higher to pass and receive credit for completion of the courses.
-The deadline for incoming first year students to complete Part I of BOTH AlcoholEdu and Haven is August 21, 2019.
+The deadline for incoming first year students to complete Part I of AlcoholEdu by August 17, 2020..

-The second parts of AlcoholEdu and Haven (Part II) include short modules and a survey.
+The second parts of AlcoholEdu and SAPU (Part II) include short modules and a survey.
 Approximately 45 days after completing Part I of both courses, students will receive an email invitation to return and complete Part II.
-The deadline to complete Part II of BOTH AlcoholEdu and SAPU is October 11, 2019.
+The deadline to complete Part II of AlcoholEdu is October 16, 2020.

-All instructions will be emailed to incoming students on July 15, 2019.
-Students CANNOT begin the course until it opens on July 15.
+All instructions for AlcoholEdu for College will be emailed to incoming students on July 13, 2020.
+Students CANNOT begin the course until it opens on July 13.

-If you do not receive the email invitation or accidentally misplace the email, you should COPY AND PASTE THIS LINK to begin BOTH courses: https://admin.fifoundry.net/villanova-university/sign_in.
-Clicking on the link provided WILL NOT OPEN THE COURSE.
+If you do not receive the email invitation or accidentally misplace the email, you should COPY AND PASTE THIS LINK to begin AlcoholEdu for College: https://admin.fifoundry.net/villanova-university/sign_in..
+NOTE: Clicking on the link provided WILL NOT OPEN THE COURSE.
 COPY AND PASTE the link into your browser.

 For 24/7 online technical support, reach out to support.everfi.com (also available via the “Help” button in the course).

-For campus support, contact the Office of Health Promotion at 610.519.7407 or by emailing email@example.com.
-Health Promotion staff will be hapy to assist during regular office hours, Monday – Friday, 9:00am – 5:00pm.
+For campus support, contact the Office of Health Promotion by emailing email@example.com.

 Try these tips: